 Screening for colorectal cancer can lower mortality, but it varies in effectiveness and is not always possible to perform, so alternatives are needed.
 Researchers analyzing studies found evidence for regular use of low-dose aspirin, leading the US Preventive Services Task Force to recommend it for some people.

-If you are pregnant or are thinking about becoming pregnant, or have recently given birth and are breastfeeding, you may have questions about getting a COVID-19 vaccine.
+If you are pregnant or are thinking about becoming pregnant, you may have questions about getting a COVID-19 vaccine.
 Get informed by consulting trusted health sources, and talk with your medical providers about your options.

 Most people know exercise is good for their health, but only about half of Americans meet the recommended physical activity guidelines.
 Making exercising more fun helps keep people interested, and research has demonstrated that there is a relationship between using activity apps and increased engagement in exercise.